xaviercet/xaviercet.github.io/README.md

 - Do not invade the privacy of others, including accessing unauthorized information or systems.

 ## Responsible Activities:
-- Use the Wi-Fi for lawful purposes only.
+- Use of the Wi-Fi is for lawful purposes only.
+- Use of the Wi-Fi is only for accessing websites that are appropriate for school use
 - Downloading or sharing copyrighted material without permission is strictly prohibited.
 - Avoid activities that could harm network security or performance, such as hacking or installing unauthorized software.
 - Streaming or downloading large files may impact bandwidth for others, so please be mindful of your usage.